Emelie-alx/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 # Even more pointers, arrays and strngs
 - This project is a deeper dive into pointers and arrays.
-It's part of my task in the ==ALX Sofware Engineering Programme==
+It's part of my task in the ==ALX Sofware Engineering Programme==.
 ## Technologies
 - `gcc` compiler
 - ubuntu terminal